 Forecasting Methodology

 The Applicant is proposing to increase the number of ORs from three to eight to serve the projected case volume described above.
-The proposed number of ORs is based on case volumes performed at other facilities by a number of members of the Applicant’s medical staff, average surgical case times for each specialty, including surgical case and room turnover times, and a projected utilization rate of 72% by Year 3 of operation which the Applicant has shown is optimal.
+The proposed number of ORs is based on case volumes performed at other facilities by members of the Applicant’s medical staff, as well as anticipated new members to the Applicant's medical staff, average surgical case times for each specialty, including surgical case and room turnover times, and a projected utilization rate of 72% by Year 3 of operation which the Applicant has shown is optimal.

 The Applicant provided a description of the methodology used to calculate projected utilization at the proposed site.
 This is shown in Table 16.
 The following assumptions were used to calculate projected utilization rate: 250 Surgical Days, 8 ORs, 8 available block time hours per day per OR for 16,000 maximum available hours and 960,000 maximum available minutes.
 The Applicant then calculated Year 3 utilization in minutes by multiplying Year 3 cases by average minutes per specialty and divided by 960,000 maximum available minutes.
 The Applicant assumed 90 minutes surgical time and 15 minutes turnover time for Arthroplasty and Spine cases, 20 minutes total time for pain cases, and 75 minutes surgical time and 15 minutes turnover time for all other cases.